nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Example(s):**
-- `new g/CS2103T tp` creates a new group named "CS2103T tp".
+- `new g/CS2103T tp` This creates a new group named "CS2103T tp".

 **Potential error(s):**